 What is a Canine Reverse Sneeze?

-Sometimes dogs can make a choking or gasping sound where they inhale through their nose loudly.
+Sometimes dogs can make a choking or gasping sound when they inhale through their nose loudly.
 This is known as the reverse sneeze.
 It can be a weird and alarming noise, but it’s a very common dog response to an irritant or inflammation.

 Need a better dog supplement for inflammation?
 Rogue Pet Science makes supplements and treats high in Omega-3s and other essential vitamins to reduce inflammation and boost the immune system.